zevo-enterprise/zevo-enterprise/README.md

 ## 5D Zevo AI-Driven Operation System™

 <h3> Zevo is designed as a "Monolith Kernel Unix/Linux" equivalent, meaning it centralizes core services in the kernel space for efficiency while extending functionality into hyper-dimensional AI realms.
-It operates not merely on a linear timeline but across a spiral in the cartesian plane, situated within a five-dimensional coordinate system (Axis: Origin, Length, Width, Height, Radial).</h3>
+It operates not merely on a linear timeline but across a spiral in the cartesian plane, situated within a five-dimensional coordinate system (Axis: Origin, Length, Width, Height, Radial).
+Drawing from Yaghmour et al. (Building Embedded Linux Systems), Zevo utilizes a monolithic approach where all core AI algorithms (Deep Learning, Neural Mesh Networks) run in supervisor mode to minimize latency.
+This mirrors the Linux kernel’s approach to system calls but applies it to Meta-Cognitive Reflection routines.</h3>

 ---